Liu Xiaobo: On Chinese democracy

-On the Islamic World
+On the Islamic world

 Liu broadly supported U.S. militarism.
 He supported U.S. President George W. Bush's 2001 invasion of Afghanistan, his 2003 invasion of Iraq and subsequent reelection.
 Liu supported other U.S. interventions in the Middle East as well, alongside the Vietnam and Korean War.

 In his 2004 article titled "Victory to the Anglo-American Freedom Alliance", he praised the U.S.-led post-Cold War conflicts as "best examples of how war should be conducted in a modern civilization."
 He wrote:

 "Regardless of the savagery of the terrorists, and regardless of the instability of Iraq's situation, and, what's more, regardless of how patriotic youth might despise proponents of the United States such as myself, my support for the invasion of Iraq will not waver.
 Just as, from the beginning, I believed that the military intervention of Britain and the United States would be victorious, I am still full of belief in the final victory of the Freedom Alliance and the democratic future of Iraq, and even if the armed forces of Britain and the United States should encounter some obstacles such as those that they are currently facing, this belief of mine will not change."

 He also wrongly predicted that "a free, democratic and peaceful Iraq will emerge."

-He commented on Islamism that, "a culture and (religious) system that has produced this kind of threat (Islamic fundamentalism) must be inherently intolerant and bloodthirsty."
-He also criticized the Iraq prison abuse scandals.
+Regarding Islamism, he commented that "a culture and (religious) system that has produced this kind of threat (Islamic fundamentalism) must be inherently intolerant and bloodthirsty."
+He also criticized abuse of Iraqi prisoners in American-run prisons.
 During the 2004 US presidential election, Liu again praised Bush for his war effort against Iraq and condemned Democratic Party candidate John Kerry for not sufficiently supporting the wars in which the U.S. was then involved.

 On Israel, he said "without America's protection, the long persecuted Jews who faced extermination during World War II, would probably be drowned once more by the Islamic world's hatred."
 He had defended U.S. policies in the Israeli–Palestinian conflict, which he thought was effective in mediating between the two sides.

+On Japan

+Liu strongly opposed Japanese militarism, Stating that "Japan's far-right politics is no longer merely a current of public opinion, but is increasingly becoming the policy choice of the Japanese government".He advocated the formation of an alliance between China and South Korea, joined by other Asian countries that had been victims of Japanese aggression.He argued that such a coalition that founded on both strength and moral legitmacy can exert pressure on Japan while seeking broad support from the international community, thereby leaving Japan morally isolated.